mobomo/green_onion/README.md

 Once you are aware of a issue in the UI, you can also rip open your spec/skins directory and manually see what the differences are from one screenshot to the next.
 Screenshots can either be viewed as a visual diff, or overlayed newest over oldest and viewed as an green_onion-skin with sliding transparency.

+## Contributing

+### Testing

+The best way to run the specs is with...

+		bundle exec rake spec

+...this way a Sinatra WEBrick server will run concurrently with the test suite, and exit on completion.
+You can see the Sinatra app in spec/sample_app.

 ## THANK YOU

 Much of this work could not be completed without these people and projects